 There’s no getting around it.
 Businesses run on cash.
-The current economic situation makes it painfully clear: when the cash flow stops, the business stops.
+If you’ve been there you know: when the cash flow stops, the business stops.

 The amazing thing is that every company has the power to both predict and avert sales-related cash flow problems.
 A few numbers from your balance sheet and income statement are all you need to be forewarned of an impending problem.

 How long can you keep that up?
-Obviously, things are going in the wrong direction, but don’t panic.
-Instead, grab your book-keeper and a calculator to look into your cash flow future.
+Don’t wait to find out.
+Instead, grab your bookkeeper and a calculator to look into your cash flow future.

 The Here and Now

 The calculation is quick and painless.
 Start with Accounts Receivable from the balance sheet (the total dollar value owed to you by customers), and the last 12 months of sales from the income statement.
 Use this simple formula to find the average number of days that it takes you to collect money from customers.
 This is called “Days Sales Outstanding”, or DSO.